Things You'll Need

-Apply a single coat of wood conditioner with a paintbrush.
+Apply a single coat of wood conditioner with a paintbrush, before you put any whitewash stain on the oak.
 This thin liquid contains paraffin, which seals the grain and prevents the stain from blotching.
 Let the conditioner dry for one to two hours.

 Brush on white stain or wood primer, completely covering a section of the piece you're whitewashing, and then wipe some off with a rag.
 The amount you remove determines the opacity of the final finish -- for an authentic whitewashed appearance, leave more stain or primer around the edges to make them appear whiter.
-Always wipe with the grain of the wood -- never across it.
+When you whitewash furniture, always wipe with the grain of the wood -- never across it.

 Let the stain dry overnight.
 Then apply one or two clear coats of protective varnish or lacquer.

 Whitewash Finished Oak